ComputerLars/The-Syntheticist-Papers/content/2virtualpoliticians.md

 <hr style="border: 1px solid #f3ff00;">

-4\. **Rosa, Socialdemokratiet, 2001**: As part of Denmark’s Social Democratic Party’s “Humans First” campaign in 2001, Rosa was a novel form of “dialogue robot” developed by Ankiro; a company led by brother-in-law of Prime Minister Poul Nyrup Rasmussen.
+4\. **Rosa, Socialdemokratiet, 2001**: [Rosa](https://web.archive.org/web/20020524223304/http://www.socialdemokratiet.dk/) took part in Denmark’s Social Democratic Party’s “Humans First” campaign in 2001.
+As a virtual proto-politician, Rosa was a novel form of “dialogue robot” developed by Ankiro; a company led by brother-in-law of Prime Minister Poul Nyrup Rasmussen.
 Built on an ontology-based ”fuzzy logic” that prioritized concepts over mere keywords, and reinforced with a parser for interpreting user grammar and style, Rosa represented an early attempt at conversational AI aimed at both interactive political engagement and being an alternative to search functions.
 Branded as a politician who “never sleeps, knows everything about the Social Democrats, and never takes a day off,” Rosa was trained with input from Social Democratic youth press, amongst others Sophie Hæstorp—the future mayor-to-be of Copenhagen.
 During the campaign, voters frequently queried Rosa about immigration, healthcare, and the role of elderly people —exactly the topics that in the election made the populist Danish People’s Party siphon support from the Social Democrats and paradigmatically reshape Denmark’s political landscape.
 Despite Rosa’s unquestionable user popularity, the Social Democrats quietly pulled the chatbot in early 2002 following negative press, marking a remarkable miss for leveraging data analysis into constituency sentiment, and that at a historical turning point.
 Notably, the very name ‘Rosa’ recalls the revolutionary communist martyr Rosa Luxemburg—adding a considerable irony to Rosa’s role within a social democratic party.

 <div style="text-align: center;">
   <img src="../images/image25.png" style="max-width: 40%; height: auto; display: block; margin: 0 auto; margin-bottom: 40px;">